Rokfor/rokfor-web/README.md

 #rokfor-web

 A simple reference implementation of a Rokfor CMS web application.
+It uses jade templates or a custom php template engine to produce the html output.

 #Installation

 * Prerequisites: A running rokfor installation.
 Check it out here: <a href="/Rokfor/rokfor-cms">Rokfor-cms</a>
 * Clone the repository in the document root
 * Make sure to include the configuration file (rf_config-v2.inc in index.php)
-* If you don't change anything, the default paths should work.

 #How-To